 BCBH does not require “real time” attendance, meaning you can log on anytime thoughout each week that works best for you.
 A pair of trained peer facilitators moderate each workshop.
 Each week, participants are asked to log on around three times for a total of one and a half to two hours.
 Weekly activities include reading (both online and supplemental reading from a provided book), interacting with other participants, making and posting a weekly action plan, participating in problem solving and guided exercises on bulletin boards, and participating in any appropriate self-tests and activities.
 Participants are encouraged to post chronic disease-related problems on a bulletin board and help other group members with their problems.

-BCBH will be offered through grant funding from January 2020 to October 2020 at no cost to Priority Health members who reside in Michigan and have access to a computer, tablet, or smart phone with internet.
+BCBH will be offered through grant funding from January 2020 to October 2020 at no cost to adults who reside in Michigan and have access to a computer, tablet, or smart phone with internet.
 Participants must meet the following criteria:

 Frequently Asked Questions: